 Yesterday, I posted about effective fact practice.
 Developing automaticity with addition and subtraction facts begins with subitizing, which is why it’s so important that our Kinder babies get a lot of practice with that skill.
-The next building building block is knowing combinations for 5 and 10.
+The next building block is knowing combinations for 5 and 10.
 If a student has instant recall of 3 + 7, it sets the stage for knowing 4 + 7.
 That’s the idea behind teaching facts with a strategy-based approach.
 Here’s a quick and easy little workstation using ordinary playing cards (remove the face cards) to practice combinations for 10.
-Notice that by using the playing cards and ten-frames, it is a representational (from CRA) activity, which is better for conceptual understanding that abstract flash cards.
+Notice that by using the playing cards and ten-frames, it is a representational (from CRA) activity, which is better for conceptual understanding than abstract flash cards.